 - Through M-LINE and other services, we offer referring physicians 24-hour toll-free access to specialists, a service that has been well-received statewide.

-- We offer secure online medical record access for physicians through the Great Lakes Health Information Exchange and play an active part in the Michigan Center for Effective IT Adoption - or M-CEITA, a consortium set up to help health care providers across the state with electronic health records
+- We offer secure online medical record access for physicians through the Great Lakes Health Connect and play an active part in the Michigan Center for Effective IT Adoption - or M-CEITA, a consortium set up to help health care providers across the state with electronic health records

 - Through online and in-person continuing medical education and free online care guidelines based on medical evidence, we support the continuous professional development of doctors statewide.